nbreznau/ESS-PPSP-course/README.md

 The [sides_ditrin.do](https://github.com/nbreznau/ESS-PPSP-course/blob/master/sides_citrin.do) contains the replication code including the fix for the income variable and the France ID variable. _NOTE: This is a work in progress at this point, as we have not finished the replicaiton yet in the course!_

+### _Missing Data_ ###
+The users may find it easier to work with the ESS data when all the missing data are coded as "." rather than a value.
+To code all ESS variables in this way, the ESS provides the file [ESS_miss.do](https://github.com/nbreznau/ESS-PPSP-course/blob/master/ESS_miss.do).

 ## LITERATURE:
 Bay, Ann-Helén and Axel West Pedersen.
 2006.
 “The Limits of Social Solidarity: Basic Income, Immigration and the Legitimacy of the Universal Welfare State.” _Acta Sociologica_ 49(4):419–36.